ikeikeikeike/esx/README.md

 ```

-## Definition for updating record in such as Model.
+## Definition for updating record via such as Model.

 ```elixir
 defmodule YourApp.Blog do